-The initiatives related to vehicle access, the road networks and parking begin on page 26.
+The initiatives related to vehicle access and road networks and parking begin on page 14.

-Initiative Discussion Increased Ranger Services Since May 2012 the City has Since May 2012 the City has employed an additional Ranger in order to increase parking enforcement.
-The officer patrols the entire City but North Hollywood is one particular priority.
-The increased number of ir The increased number of infringements issued as well as the decreased number of phone calls reporting illegal parking suggests this initiat parking suggests this initiative is already improving the parking efficiency of the area.
-Illegal parking will continue Illegal parking will continue to be enforced at this level for the foreseeable future.
-Work collaboratively with QEII City officers have actively s City officers have actively sought to improve the working relationship with key staff at QEII.
-This will be an ongoing initi This will be an ongoing initiative to ensure effective communication and cooperation will follow.
-Audit of existing parking signs Site visits confirmed that re Site visits confirmed that regulatory parking signage in the area was not always consistent or easily read.
-Work has commenced on r Work has commenced on replacing odd, faded, damaged and stained signs.
-Ensuring the City's parking Ensuring the City's parking rules are clear and easy to follow should help to reduce the incidence of illegal parking.
+Initiative Discussion Increased Ranger Services 9 Since May 2012 the City has employed an additional Ranger in order to increase parking enforcement.
+The officer 26 patrols the entire City, but North Hollywood is one particular priority.
+0 The increased number of infringements issued as well as the decreased number of phone calls reporting illegal parking suggests this initiative is already improving the parking efficiency of the area.
+50 0 Illegal parking will continue to be enforced at this level for the foreseeable future.
+Work collaboratively with QEII 0 City officers have actively sought to improve the working relationship with key staff at QEII.
+0 This will be an ongoing initiative to ensure effective communication and cooperation will follow.
+Audit of existing parking signs 0 Site visits confirmed that regulatory parking signage in the area was not always consistent or easily read.
+0 Work has commenced on replacing odd, faded, damaged and stained signs.
+0 Ensuring the City's parking rules are clear and easy to follow should help to reduce the incidence of illegal parking.